Saturday, January 30, 2016

 Grab your big-boy pants for this game!

-Taking down scumbag terrorists is all part of the job when you're a member of the US Navy SEALS.
-The missing requires us to sneak into the lion's den, kill everyone and plant explosives to destroy their stockpile of missiles.
-Each map is a layout of cunning platforms within a maze of trigger-happy bad guys.
-Use covert tactics - so play slowly and carefully to learn where the enemy is located.
+Each map is a layout of platforms within a maze of trigger-happy bad guys.
+Use covert tactics - so play slowly and carefully to learn the enemy's location.
 Many practice games will be required to plan the best route from start to end, this is vital and the only way to successfully complete the mission.
-This is not easy and will not appeal to any casual gamer.
+This is not easy so will not appeal to a casual gamer.

 Okay, let's take a look at the first screenshot with gorgeous details and colour palette...